 What If I Install Solar Panels Myself?

-Well if you are able to cover the initial costs of £5,000-15,000 then this is what you should do.
-Buying the solar panels system directly is considered the much better option as you receive Feed-In Tariff payments, which allows the system to pay for itself in 7-9 years.
-Since the FiT payments come for 20 years, you eventually end up with profits.
+If you are able to cover the initial costs of £5,000-15,000 then this is what you should do.
+By buying the solar panels system directly, you receive Feed-In Tariff payments yourself.
+This will ultimately mean the system will pay for itself in 7-9 years.
+Since the FIT payments come for 20 years, you eventually end up with profits.

-Thus, if you want to install solar panels on your house and you are ready to either buy your own system or take advantage of the "free" solar panel systems, just fill in the form above and request up to 4 quotes from suppliers nearby you.
+If you want to install solar panels on your house, just fill in the form above and request up to 4 quotes from suppliers nearby you.
 The service is absolutely free and without obligation.